automationhacks/automationhacks.github.io/_posts/2019-06-26-7-myths-about-software-testing.md

 <blockquote class="wp-block-quote">
   <p>
     <em>Developers can test code, PM can test and so can a tester.
-Anyone who has the right testing mindset and is curious about how stuff works/breaks can contribute to this&nbsp;effort.</em>
+Anyone who has the right testing mindset and is curious about how stuff works/breaks can contribute to this effort.</em>
   </p>
 </blockquote>